ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^

 :dp:`fls_58i2nfhxze3j`
-:dt:`Destruction` is the process of recovering resources associated with an :t:`object` as it goes out of scope.
+:dt:`Destruction` is the process of recovering resources associated with a :t:`value` as it goes out of scope.

 .. _fls_kwxpy451gtc: